 GET ENOUGH SLEEP

 It’s important that you learn how to take your sleep seriously.
-Proper sleep is linked to having a better diet, being more productive, better decision making, and even losing more weight without having to drop calories.
+Proper sleep is linked to having a better diet, being more productive, making better decisions, and even losing more weight.

 Brain plasticity also relates to the brain’s ability to comprehend and retain information.
 Have you been scattered brained lately?
 It’s likely linked to a lack of sleep (or at least quality sleep).